pranitastudent/T-shirt-Shop-Project/README.md

 [Wire Frames](wireframes/ecommerce.pdf)

 ## Database Schema
 <p> A database schema is provided so that I could visualise the tables.
-The relationship between tables is shown in the schema<p>
+The relationship between tables is shown in the schema.<p>

 [Database_Schema](schema/databaseschema.pdf)